jaymarnz/dialserver/README.md

 <tr><td>-h</td><td>--help</td><td>Show help</td><td></td>
 </table>

 It creates both a web server and a web-socket server.
 The web server is just used for testing and spying on the output.
 Connect to it with your browser and it only serves a single page that displays data coming from the web-socket.
-You can disable this with `--web=0`.
-Note: By default the web server is disabled when installed and run as as service and enabled when run from the command line.
+See [index.html](https://github.com/jaymarnz/dialserver/blob/master/index.html) for an example.
+You can disable the web server with `--web=0`.
+By default the web server is disabled when installed and run as as service and enabled when run from the command line.

 In order to support Raspberry Pi OS based on Buster the `--features` option has been introduced.
 For Bullseye (not recommended) or Bookworm based systems it is not necessary and so the default value (true or false) is determined based on this.
 Consequently, you should not need to specify this option but can override it with `--features` or `--no-features`.
 When enabled a feature report is sent to the Surface Dial at appropriate times.
 This overcomes a bug in Buster that resets the number of dial steps whenever the Surface Dial reconnects.

 The Surface Dial's haptic feedback is optional to let you know when it wakes up and is ready to handle gestures.
 You can enable this with `--buzz`.
 When running on Bullseye this is very helpful since it takes several seconds to reconnect.
 On Buster reconnections happen in about 0.2 seconds or less so it's not necessary and that's why I recommend running on Buster.

+## Running as root
-If buzz or features is enabled you must run DialServer as root which the install does for you.
-But if you want to run from non-root and need either of these options then you must create a udev rule based on the vendorId and productId.
+You must run DialServer as root which the install does for you.
+But if you want to run from non-root then you must create a udev rule based on the vendorId and productId.
 The Microsoft Surface Dial vendorId is 0x045e and the productId is 0x091b.
 See https://github.com/node-hid/node-hid#udev-device-permissions for an example.

 ## Installation
 I've tested this on an RPi running both 32 bit and 64 bit Raspberry PI OS but it should work, or be easily adapted, to most any Linux.